MultiCraft/repixture/DEV_TRANSLATION_WORKFLOW.md

 1. Clean up: Make sure the game repository is in a clean state (no non-committed changes)
 2. Commit to Weblate repository: Go to “Manage > Repository Maintenance” and click “Commit” (if the number of pending commits is 0, you can skip this step)
 3. Pull from Weblate repository: `git pull weblate <name of main branch>`
-4. Convert PO to TR: Run `mtt_convert.py --po2tr -r` in the `mods` directory and commit the changes

 Now all the translations from Weblate should be in the game.
 You may want to do a quick in-game test to make sure.

-## Checking translations

-At least once directly before a release, you should check the TR files for syntax errors.

-1. Run `mtt_check.py -r` in the `mods` directory of the game
-2. For all string errors in languages you speak, fix the offending strings **in Weblate**
-3. For all string errors in languages you do not speak, **blank out** the offending strings **in Weblate**
-4. For errors that are unrelated to a string, fix the TR file directly (note: if these errors keep happening, this could be a sign of an underlying flaw somewhere.
-Investigate!)
-5. Try to fix all warnings as well unless it’s unreasonable to do so

-Checking for syntax errors regularly is important.
-One of the most common technical mistakes of translators is to forget a placeholder (`@1`, `@2`, etc.) in the translation which is problematic because it leads to a loss of information to the player.